alexKleider/phInfo/README.md

         sha1sum 2017-09-07-raspbian-stretch-lite.zip

-The output should match the hash you copied from the download page.
+The output should match the ``SHA-256`` checksum you copied from the download page.

 Next, unzip the file: